CLI

 id: "comp-3"

-path: analytics/build
+path: analytics/dist

 settings: